top of page

 The Western Piedmont Council of Governments is seeking contractors to participate in several home repair programs available in counties across the region.

-The WPCOG has received more than $2 million for programs such as Essential Single-Family Repairs (ESFR), Urgent Repair Program (URP) and Scattered-Site Housing.
-The repair programs' maximum expenses are up to $30,000 for ESFR, $9,000 for URP, and $72,000 for Scattered-Site Housing.
+The WPCOG has received more than $2 million for programs such as Essential Single-Family Repairs Loan Pool (ESFRLP), Urgent Repair Program (URP) and Scattered-Site Housing.
+The repair programs' maximum expenses are up to $70,000 depending on program year/county for ESFRLP, up to $13,000 for URP, and $72,000 for Scattered-Site Housing.

-The counties included in the WPCOG program area are Alexander, Burke, Caldwell, Catawba and Iredell.
+The counties included in the WPCOG program area are Alexander, Burke, Caldwell, and Catawba.
 Typical repairs for ESFR include heating, electrical, handicapped access, windows and doors.
-URP repairs include heating, roofing, flooring and handicapped access.
+URP repairs include heating, roofing, and porches.
 The Scattered-Site Housing repair program is funded through the N.C.
 Department of Commerce and involves more comprehensive repairs.
 The WPCOG provides administration for the programs, and payments are made promptly.

-For projects more than $30,000, contractors must be licensed and carry the same type of liability and workers' compensation coverages.
+For projects more than $40,000, contractors must be licensed and carry the same type of liability and workers' compensation coverages.
+Contractors need to be NCRRP (North Carolina Right to Repair Program) certified to work on any home built prior to 1978.

-The WPCOG maintains a list of eligible repair projects in the five counties it services.
-For more information about contracting opportunities, contact Laurie Powell at the WPCOG at 828-485-4249 or by email at laurie.powell@wpcog.org.
+The WPCOG maintains a list of eligible repair projects in the four counties it services.
+For more information about contracting opportunities, contact Lisa Acuff at the WPCOG at 828-485-4262 or by email at lisa.acuff@wpcog.org.

 Mailing: P.O.
 Box 9026 | Hickory, NC 28603